EmiliaGibson/Detecting-IFS/README.md

 └──  utils.py
 ```
 ### Data
 This folder contains the datasets of the following examples which were used: Curvilinear Sierpinski, Sierpinski and Henon.
-An additional example containng a faimily of logistic maps is also included.
+An additional example containing a faimily of logistic maps is also included.

 ### utils
 `utils.py` contains the function `find_surfaces` which implements Algorithm 1 in python.